-For college-bound students and their families, few things induce more stress than the college search process — until it’s time to declare a major.
+Few things induce more stress for students and their families than the college search process — until it’s time to declare a major.

 The choice of a field of study that will prepare a student for a career they may (or may not) enjoy and that will (or won’t) be relevant in 25 years can send even the most well-prepared families into a frenzy.

 Almost always, this anxiety stems from concerns about career outcomes.
 While it’s natural to focus on professional outcomes and return on investment, assuming a linear relationship between major and career represents a common misunderstanding of what a college major is and can be.
 The fact is, the relationship between major and field is hardly ever direct.
 Even technical fields include options: Is biology, biochemistry or neuroscience the “best way” to prepare for medical school?
 Answer: All are good.
 It depends on the student.
 And history majors go to med school, too!

 Few incoming college students have firsthand, day-to-day working experience with a particular field, so it is understandable when they enter college undeclared.
 In fact, at many institutions, including Dickinson College where we work, students do not declare a major until the first or even second semester of second year.